-The overwhelming majority (82 per cent) of the approximately 1.6 million registered Afghan refugees reside in the Khyber Pakhtunkhwa and Balochistan provinces bordering Afghanistan.
-Of the total, 62 per cent live in Khyber Pakhtunkhwa, 20 per cent in Balochistan, 11 per cent in Punjab, four per cent in Sindh, two per cent in Islamabad and less than one per cent in Azad Kashmir.
+The overwhelming majority (82 per cent) of the approximately 1.5 million registered Afghan refugees reside in the Khyber Pakhtunkhwa and Balochistan provinces bordering Afghanistan.
+Of the total, 62 per cent (or nearly one million) live in Khyber Pakhtunkhwa, 20 per cent in Balochistan, 11 per cent in Punjab, four per cent in Sindh, two per cent in Islamabad and less than one per cent in Azad Kashmir.
+The city of Peshawar alone hosts more than 370,000 Afghan refugees.
+In addition to the registered Afghan refugees, there are approximately one million undocumented Afghans in Pakistan.

 Originating mainly from Afghan provinces in the border areas, the majority are ethnic Pashtun (85 per cent), with smaller numbers from other ethnic groups such as Turkmen, Uzbek, Tajik, and Hazara.
+Khyber Pakhtunkhwa hosts the majority of the Pashtun refugee population, while Quetta is home to the majority of ethnic Uzbeks (76 per cent), Tajiks (48 per cent) and Hazaras (84 per cent).
 The average family size is six persons.
-Half of the Afghan population is under the age of 15, 64 per cent of whom are children between 5 and 14 years.
-Youths (15-24 years old) make up another 20 per cent of the total Afghan population.